infinitered/ignite-cookbook/docs/recipes/Redux.md

 #### Create Store

-- In a new file `store.ts`, create your Redux store.
+- In a new file `app/store.ts`, create your Redux store.
   - Create an initial store.
 We're using [Redux Toolkit's `configureStore`](https://redux-toolkit.js.org/usage/usage-guide#simplifying-store-setup-with-configurestore) here for simplicity.
   - Export Typescript helpers for the rest of your app to stay type safe